Dental Guide Australia may collect a share of sales or other compensation from the links on this page.

 "So, Should I go for a health fund that covers general dental, or look for a plan that covers general + extra coverage for major dental work?"

-Selection of an appropriate type of policy is largely a function of your individual dental coverage requirements - For example:
+Selection of an appropriate type of policy is largely a function of your individual dental insurance requirements - For example:

 With so many health insurance providers available to choose from, it’s hard to decide whom to select as your provider of choice.